mayhemer/logan/README.md

 `this` inside the function is assigned the **processing state** object.
 Some of its properties and methods are:

-- `this.thread`: an object representing the thread as found on the current line, this simple object lives through out the file processing and you can store properties on it at will to build ruleIf() and plainIf() conditions based on it (more on it below)
+- `this.thread`: an object (a property Bag, see below) representing the thread as found on the current line, this simple object lives through out the file processing and you can store properties on it at will to build ruleIf() and plainIf() conditions based on it (more on it below)
 - `this.thread.name`: obviously the name of the thread
-- `this.thread.on("property", handler)`: a convenience method to perform a conditioned operation + change value or nullify the property in one easy step ; the handler is called when the property is non-null on the thread, the handler is passed value of that property as an argument, return value of the handler replaces the value of that property on the thread (note that when you don't return a value it effectively nullifies the property)
 - `this.line`: the currently processed line, stripped the timestamp, thread name and module name
 - `this.timestamp`: a Date object holding the time as read from the log line
 - `this.obj(identifier)`: this method returns a JS object representing the given `identifier` that can be then conveniently worked with, more below ; *note: the same object is always returned since its first call for the same identifier until `destroy()` is called on that object*
 - `this.objIf(identifier)`: same as above, but only a temporary object is returned when the object didn't exist before; this prevents null-checks in the rule code
+- `this.service(className)`: this conveniently creates a service object - a singleton, bound to the log file (think of it as 'bound to the process') which then behaves as an object created with `this.obj`
 - `this.duration(timestamp)`: calculates number of milliseconds since timestamp till now, timestamp is expected to be a Date object, the result is a number of milliseconds
+- `this.global`: a property Bag object that is carried through out the whole parsing process being common (global) to all files and threads; you can store any global data you need on it

+## Property Bag helper object

+Some of the data fields on the processing state (thread, global) and objects you create with `this.obj()` are so called "property Bags".
+It's nothing more then a simple JS object (of a class `Bag`) for keeping arbitrary properties and providing following convenient methods:

+- `.on("property", handler)`: a convenience method to perform a conditioned operation + change value or nullify the property in one easy step ; the handler is called when the property is non-null on the object you call .on() for, the handler is passed value of that property as its single argument, and the return value of the handler replaces the value of that property on the thread (note that when you don't return a value it effectively deletes the property from the object)
+- `.data("key", value)`: a convenience function that ensures a property "key" on the object exists, [object].key = {}, and then ensures [object].key.value = new Bag().
+You can then store and access arbitrary properties on it.

 ## Working with objects